Eigenstate/dabble/docs/command_line.rst

 and handling translation from pdb atom names and types to CHARMM ones.
 This matching functionality can even detect and apply patches!
 For more on how this is done, please see :ref:`parameterization`.

-By default, the charmm36 atom names, types, and topologies are used when you specify the ``-ff charmm`` flag indicating you want CHARMM parameters.
-If you wish to override this, pass the ``--no-default-ff`` flag and your own forcefield files.
+By default, the `CHARMM36m <https://www.nature.com/articles/nmeth.4067>`_ atom
+names, types, and topologies are used when you specify the ``-ff charmm36`` flag indicating you want CHARMM parameters.
+You can also use the older CHARMM36 parameters with the ``-ff charmm36`` flag.
+You can also use the Dabble API and create a ``CharmmWriter`` instance with ``override_default=True`` and your own forcefield files.

 Provide additional ``str``, ``rtf``/``top``, or ``par``/``prm`` files with the appropriate flag.
 Each flag may used multiple times in case you need to add multiple additional parameter sets.::

-    -o output.psf -ff charmm -top ligand1.rtf -top ligand2.rtf -par ligands.prm -str ligand3.str
+    -o output.psf -ff charmm36m -top ligand1.rtf -top ligand2.rtf -par ligands.prm -str ligand3.str

 If you want to simulate in AMBER with CHARMM parameters, Dabble will invoke the `ParmEd API <http://parmed.github.io/ParmEd/html/index.html>`_ to produce AMBER input files